SkafteNicki/dtu_mlops/s6_the_cloud/M18_using_the_cloud.md

 ---

-In this set of exercises we are going to get more familiar with the using some of the resources that google cloud offers.
+In this set of exercises we are going to get more familiar with the using some of the resources that the Google cloud project offers.

 ## Compute